Cognitive Science (CogMaster)

 - A wide variety of basic and advanced classes, given by world-renowned scholars ; A multidisciplinary curriculum.

-The process involves an application file and interview(s), plus a research project for M2 applicants.
+The process involves an online application and interviews.

 In preparing your application, please include the following: